moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/devtools.md

   - Toggle on pretty print when reading and debugging code.
   - Toggle off pretty print when testing or writing patches.
 - When testing patches, use Find (Ctrl+F) and enable regex mode on the right side, and paste the find in without the surrounding slashes (`/`).

-## Common patterns

-- The pattern `n(/* some number */)` represents a require, and is another module ID inside of the argument.
-You can pass that module ID to `spacepack.inspect` to read the required module source.
-- `Z` and `ZP` usually correspond to `default` exports.
-- Mentions of `jsx` and `createElement` imply construction of React components.

 ## Using the debugger